 It’s definitely easier said than done most of the time, especially if it’s a typical Wyoming day where the freezing wind is blowing so hard.
 You’re not sure if it’s actually snowing or just blowing the already fallen snow onto your face for a free ice exfoliation.
 Snow tires/studded tires are going to make the biggest difference for winter driving.

 Turn off Traction Control

-Trial and error depending on the circumstances is a good way to go, whatever circumstance you’re stuck in though, turn off the traction control.
-You may need to push the traction control button and hold it for a couple of seconds or push twice depending on the manufacturer.
+One of the first things you should try to get your vehicle unstuck in snow is to turn off the traction control.
+You may need to push the traction control button and hold it for a couple of seconds or push twice depending on the manufacturer (check the owners manual, probably still in your glovebox for how to do this).
 This may seem like a backward step but it’s not.
 Traction control can reduce the power to the wheel, when you may need more.

 Also, check the tailpipe(s) of the exhaust.
 Make sure it isn’t piled up with snow causing fumes to back up into the vehicle.

 Be careful on the gas/throttle/accelerator, too much power on a spinning wheel will just spin you into a deeper hole.

 If you have low range gears or snow mode probably a good idea to try those first.
 Use a diff lock if you have one.
 This will aid traction to help get unstuck.
 Make sure it’s unlocked before you carry on your merry way through, or this will cause major problems.
 For information on locking differentials, check out this Video.

 How to get your vehicle unstuck in snow if your spinning wheels on flat compacted snow or ice?